DrPostgres/pg_hibernator/README.md

-    I looked at `pgfincore`, but decided against including that feature-set in Postgres Hibernator because, (a) `pgfincore` requires the user to know beforehand which tables/indexes they will need in future, and (b) Postgres Hibernator is supposed to be as invisible to the user/DBA as possible.
+    I looked at `pgfincore`, but decided against including that feature-set in Postgres Hibernator because, (a) `pgfincore` requires the user to know beforehand which tables/indexes they will need in future, and (b) Postgres Hibernator is supposed to be as invisible to the user/DBA as much as possible.

     One possible solution is to hook into Postgres' buffer-eviction code (at the end of `BufferAlloc()`), and keep track of which buffers are being evicted.